Soccer-German clubs buoyed by potential mid-May season restart

+Their statements were welcomed by both clubs and the German Football League (DFL) which will meet on Thursday to decide how long to extend the ban past the current April 30 date.
+"These comments are good news for professional football.
+The DFL and the clubs are aware of their responsibility," the league said in a statement on Tuesday.

+"No one likes games without fans.
+For some clubs this is the only way at the moment to secure their financial existence as employers."
+For Bayern Munich CEO Karl-Heinz Rummenigge it will be equally important to stick to the medical guidelines to minimise any health risk that could potentially lead to another suspension as well.

-"It is important that we carefully adhere to any legal and medical guidelines in order to minimize any health risk."
+"It is important that we carefully adhere to any legal and medical guidelines in order to minimise any health risk," he said in a club statement.
 Borussia Dortmund also welcomed the news, saying politicians had been convinced by the league's plans and that it was now up to clubs to stick to it.

-The German Football League will meet on Thursday to discuss the latest developments and consider a possible start date.
-Bayern is top of the Bundesliga, four points clear of Dortmund, with nine games left in the campaign.
-The League has warned that many clubs in the first and second divisions faced an uncertain financial future and several would be in an "existence-threatening" situation if the play did not resume by June.
+Bayern are top of the Bundesliga, four points clear of Dortmund, with nine games left in the campaign.
+The League has warned that many clubs in the first and second divisions faced an uncertain financial future and several would be in an "existence-threatening" situation if play did not resume by June.

 Some German shops opened for business again this week after a month of lockdown in an agreement with the leaders of Germany's 16 states, all keen to start the long haul of pulling the economy out of recession.